Museums in Dubai – Ranked from 10 to 1

 Dubai was the land of pearls and gold.
 While it became known as a gold trading hub, pearl diving was also its forte.
 Arabian pearls were fabled all over the world.
 But, as artificial pearls and modern equipment took over, pearl diving as a trade died out.

 Today, located in the National Bank of Dubai headquarters in Deira, it is the largest repository of the world’s most delicate pearls.
-The museum shows the equipment used for pearl diving in those days, from dhows to diver’s gears.
-There is an informative presentation of the different pearl beds in the shallow waters and the kinds of oysters that populated them.
+The museum shows the equipment used for pearl diving in those days, from dhows to diver’s gear.
+It also provides an informative presentation of the different pearl beds in the shallow waters and the kinds of oysters that populated them.

 Experienced pearl divers knew the locations where they could dive for each variety of pearls, and they would rotate these pearl beds between harvests to allow the species to thrive.
 This shows how those early men were wise enough to avoid the ruthless exploitation of natural resources.

-The Pearl museum gives extensive information about the pearls.
+The Pearl Museum gives extensive information about the pearls.
 Pearls are priced based on color, luster, shape, weight, and size.
-The advantage of pearls over other precious stones is that they can be used as it is found.
+The advantage of pearls over other precious stones is that they can be used as they are found.
 There is no need for any cutting and shaping.
 But in the days of yore, besides being used as jewelry, pearls were also a form of currency in Dubai.
-In those days, a pearl diver has to begin training from the young age of ten.
+In those days, a pearl diver had to begin training at the young age of ten.

-The museum’s main gallery is a collection of pearls in different shapes and hues protected by a high-security glass window.
-The pearls are displayed beneath the bright lights that fill the rooms with rainbow hues.
-There is also an exhibition of ancient coins in the museum.
+The museum’s main gallery houses a collection of pearls in different shapes and hues protected by a high-security glass window.
+The pearls are displayed beneath bright lights that fill the rooms with rainbow hues.
+The museum also exhibits ancient coins.

-Late Sultan Ali Al Owais, the son of Ali Bin Abdullah Al Owais, was the one who donated his private pearl collection for public viewing.
+The late Sultan Ali Al Owais, the son of Ali Bin Abdullah Al Owais, donated his private pearl collection for public viewing.
 His father was a wealthy pearl trader from the Al Shamsi tribe in Sharjah.

 Our recommendation: Nowhere else can you see such a vast collection and variety of pearls.